 Shoulder a 10kg rucksack, hike 2,000m up a mountain, fly for several hours through complicated weather systems and over treacherous terrain.
 Land, now run for 30km and climb another 1,000m.
 Repeat every day for almost two weeks.
 Tough?
 We think so for this reason – no other race is as physically and mentally demanding and also requires such a high level of expert technical skill for such a sustained length of time.

 It's a formidable challenge that requires expert paragliding skill, years of mountaineering experience and an extraordinary level of endurance fitness.
-It's not uncommon for athletes to hike up to 100 km in a single day.
-On top of that athletes must be mentally strong to make good decisions under stress, when they're tired and in difficult mountain situations.
+It's not uncommon for athletes to hike up to 100km in a single day.
+On top of that athletes must be mentally strong to make good decisions under stress, when they're tired and in difficult situations.

 Absolutely not.
 The athletes who take part are the toughest, fittest, most talented and daring adventurers and paraglider pilots of their generation.
 These are men and women who will fly in turbulent conditions that most would not dare to brave.
 To take part, they go through a rigorous selection process.

 There's no doubt the race is won in the air.
 Just witness Chrigel Maurer's magic move on day 8 in 2021 when he put 160km between himself and his nearest competitor.
 But to be in the right place at the right time to get into the air, day after day after day?
 That requires an incredible level of fitness, strength and mountaineering ability.
 Maurer is also among the fittest.
-In 2019, he won the prologue when it was just a vertical kilometer hike.
-In a good weather year like 2015, athletes flew up to 80% of the distance.
+In 2019, he won the Prologue when it was just a vertical kilometer hike.
+In a good weather year like 2023, athletes flew most of the distance.
 But when the weather's bad, athletes have to hike and run.
 In 2011 the Romanian running legend Toma Coconea managed to come 2nd, despite hiking over 50% of the way.

 No!
-2015 was a record year, seeing 19 competitors (just over half of the lineup) make it to goal, but on average only 14% of competitors make it to the float in the Mediterranean Sea.
+2023 was a record year, with 23 athletes making it to goal, more than ever before.
+But on average 28% of competitors make it to the finishing float.

 Wrong.
 Every athlete has an official supporter and they are the unsung heroes of the race whose job is almost as challenging as doing the race itself.
 Job description includes driver, chef, nurse, psychologist, meteorologist, race strategist, coach, mentor and probably a few others as well...

 Every year the route changes.
-Until 2021 the race always finished in Monaco that year a radical new format was introduced – an out-and-back loop around the Alps, starting in Salzburg and finishing in Zell am See.
+Until 2021 the race always finished in Monaco that year a radical new format was introduced – an out-and-back loop around the Alps, starting in Salzburg, Austria, and finishing in Zell am See, Austria.
 At 1,288km it was the longest race to date.
-The Red Bull X-Alps 2023 route will be revealed in March 2023
+In 2023 the race did not start in Salzburg but in Kitzbühel-Kirchberg, Austria, for the first time.

 Actually no. The 'battle at the back' can be just as fierce as athletes seek to avoid elimination.
 After three days and then every 48 hours the last team is pulled from the race.